ncbo/ontoportal_utilities/README.md

 ### Execution:
 The script accepts the following parameters (all are OPTIONAL):
 <pre>
-    -o, ACR1,ACR2,ACR3 OR NUM   Either an optional comma-separated list of ontologies to test OR an optional number of RANDOM ontologies to test
+    -o, ACR1,ACR2,ACR3 OR NUM   An optional comma-separated list of ontologies to test --ont                   OR
+                                An optional number of RANDOM ontologies to test
-        --ont                   Default: 10 random ontologies
+                                Default: 10 random ontologies

     -c  NUM (integer > 0)       Optional number of classes to test per ontology --classes               Default: 30